Dataset Examples

 Overview

-GDB-13 extends the systematic enumeration of drug-like chemical space to molecules containing up to 13 atoms of C, N, O, S, and Cl.
+GDB-13 extends the systematic enumeration of drug-like chemical space to molecules containing up to 13 atoms of Carbon, Nitrogen, Oxygen, Sulfur, and Chlorine.
 Building on the methodology established in GDB-11, this database represents a 37-fold increase in size while maintaining 100% Lipinski compliance for virtual screening applications.
+The enumeration results in a vast array of cyclic topologies, where 54% of the database comprises molecules with at least one three- or four-membered ring.

 Strengths